iconify/api/README.md

 -   `ENABLE_SEARCH_ENGINE=true`: enables `/search` route.
 Requires `ENABLE_ICON_LISTS` to be enabled.
 -   `ALLOW_FILTER_ICONS_BY_STYLE=true`: allows searching for icons based on fill or stroke, such as adding `style=fill` to search query.
 This feature uses a bit of memory, so it can be disabled.
 Requires `ENABLE_SEARCH_ENGINE` to be enabled.

-### Update
+### Updating icons

+Icons are automatically updated when server starts.

-In addition to updating icon sets when server starts, API can update icon sets without restarting server.
+In addition to that, API can update icon sets without restarting server.

 To enable automatic update, you must set `APP_UPDATE_SECRET` environment variable.
 Without it, update will not work.